visualia/visualia/docs/utils/grids.md

 > <pre>{{ polargrid(3,10) }}</pre>

-#### Example
+#### Example I

 Let's generate a polar grid with `8` items and map each item index to the hue value.
-Hovering / tapping circles shows grid item data.
+Hovering / tapping on items shows its data.

 ```md
 <svg width="200" height="200">